Resonant switching current detector based on underdamped Josephson junctions: Results

-We consider an underdamped JJ with a quality factor $Q_0 = \omega_{p0} R_{qp} C \gg 1$.
-Here $w_{p0}=(2\pi I_{c0}/\Phi_0 C)^{1/2}$, is the zero-bias plasma frequency, $I_{c0}$ is the fluctuation-free critical current, $\Phi_0$ is the flux quantum, $C$ is capacitance and $R_{qp}$ is the low-bias (subgap) quasiparticle resistance, which for tunnel JJs is much larger than the high-bias $R_n$.
+is the zero-bias plasma frequency, $I_{c0}$ is the fluctuation-free critical current, $\Phi_0$ is the flux quantum, $C$ is capacitance and $R_{QP}$ is the low-bias (subgap) quasiparticle (QP) resistance, which for tunnel JJs is much larger than the high-bias $R_n$.
 Photon detection by overdamped JJ with $Q_0\lesssim 1$ has been studied earlier \cite{Grimes_1968,Vernon_1972,Vystavkin_1974} (for an overview see e.g. Ch.
 11.5 in Ref. \cite{Barone}).
 The sensitivity $S$ (V/W) of such the detector is proportional to the differential resistance of the current-voltage ($I$-$V$) characteristics at the bias point, $R_d = dV/dI(I)$.
 However, this simple description is inapplicable for us because underdamped JJs have an abrupt switching from the superconducting to the resistive state.
 For tunnel JJs the voltage jumps from zero to a large sum-gap value, $V_g=2\Delta/e$.
 In this case $R_d=\infty$ and the device operation can be described only statistically in terms of switching probabilities.

 Dynamics of a JJ is equivalent to motion of a particle in a tilted washboard potential \cite{Barone}, $U(\varphi)=E_{J0} [1-\cos\varphi - i\varphi ]$, as sketched in Fig. \ref{fig:fig1} (a).
 Here $\varphi$ is the Josephson phase difference, $E_{J0}=(\Phi_0/2\pi) I_{c0}$ is the Josephson energy and $i=I/I_{c0}$.
-The washboard has bias-dependent parameters: the barrier height, $\Delta U = 2 E_{J0} [ (1-i^2)^{1/2} -i\text{arccos}(i) ]$, the eigenfrequency $ \omega_p \simeq \omega_{p0} (1-i^2 )^{1/4}$, and the quality factor, $Q=\omega_p R_{qp} C$.
-Below I will show calculations for the typical experimental situation of ac-bias, $I(t)=I_{b} \sin (\omega_b t)$, at $\omega_b/2\pi=150$ Hz, $T=1$ K, and parameters corresponding to Nb/AlOx/Nb tunnel junctions with $I_{c0}R_n=1$ mV and $V_g=3$ mV \cite{Koshelets_2019}.
+The washboard has bias-dependent parameters: the barrier height, $\Delta U = 2 E_{J0} [ (1-i^2)^{1/2} -i\text{arccos}(i) ]$, the eigenfrequency $ \omega_p \simeq \omega_{p0} (1-i^2 )^{1/4}$, and the quality factor, $Q=\omega_p R_{QP} C$.
+Below I will show calculations for the typical experimental situation of ac-bias, $I(t)=I_{b} \sin (\omega_b t)$, at $\omega_b/2\pi=150$ Hz, $T=1$ K, and parameters corresponding to Nb/AlOx/Nb tunnel junctions with $V_c=1$ mV and $V_g=3$ mV \cite{Koshelets_2019}.